palethea/EMUtils/README.md

 ## Features

 - **Automatic reconnect** — reconnect to the last server after being kicked, with a countdown button on the disconnect screen, configurable retry delay, limited attempts, or always-retry mode.
-- **Screenshot helper** — replace the default screenshot message with quick actions, optional auto-copy feedback, an open-gallery keybind, and a configurable screenshot gallery for copying, opening, sorting, and deleting recent captures.
+- **Screenshot helper** — replace the default screenshot message with quick actions, optional auto-copy feedback, location/server/dimension metadata saved in a screenshots metadata folder, an open-gallery keybind, and a configurable screenshot gallery for copying, opening, sorting, and deleting recent captures.
 - **Death waypoints** — save multiple deaths per world/server with in-world labels, distance text, configurable opacity, nearby removal prompts, and coordinate copying in plain, comma-separated, or teleport-command formats.
 - **Chat features** — copy full chat messages with Ctrl + left click, optionally prepend chat timestamps, collapse repeated messages, and show sound/toast alerts or configurable highlights when you are mentioned.
 - **HUD overlay** — show a configurable styled info panel with icons, selectable screen position, opacity, scale, coordinates, chunk/region, biome, ping, FPS, facing, memory, world time, and local time.
 Use anchor positioning or drag overlays into a custom HUD layout.